WCSim/WCSim/README.md

 #######################################
 HYBRID configuration (B.Q)
+0. The environment variable WCSIMDIR should be defined as your WCSIM directory (not the build one). export WCSIMDIR=`pwd`
+1. Please install using cmake as detailed in this document.
+To run the Rn simulation, GEANT4 >= 10.02 is required.
-1. First running of hybrid configuration: please use WCSim_hybrid.sh
+2. First running of hybrid configuration: please use WCSim_hybrid.sh
-2. Readout the output: a script exists in sample-root-scripts, named AnalyzeWSHierarchy.c
+3. Readout the output: a script exists in sample-root-scripts, named AnalyzeWSHierarchy.c
 a.
 Compile it using Makefile in sample-root-scripts (make)
 b.
 Execute it using Analyzer.sh in sample-root-scripts (./Analyzer.sh)